Period Integrals of CY and General Type Complete Intersections

 \begin{cor} The $\hat\Omega$ above, as a form on $K_X$, is a scalar multiple of a CY structure $\hat\omega$ of $K_X$. \end{cor} \begin{proof} It suffices to show that the statement holds in $K_X^\times$.
 By the preceding lemma, $\hat\Omega$ is a nowhere vanishing top form on $K_X^\times$.
 Consider the $\C^\times$ action by the usual fiberwise scaling on $K_X$.
 Lifted to $M\times\C_{\chi\chi_\fh}$, it is just the usual scaling on $\C_{\chi\chi_\fh}$.
 Hence $d\zeta$ transforms by the $\C^\times$-character $\chi_1$.
 It follows that $\hat\Omega$ transforms by the character $\chi_1$ as well.
 Thus $(\hat\Omega,\chi_1)$ is a CY structure on the bundle $K_X^\times$.
 But $(\hat\omega,\chi_1)$ is also a CY structure on the same bundle, by Corollary \ref{Calabi}.
 By the Uniqueness Lemma, $\hat\Omega$ must be a scalar multiple of $\hat\omega$. \end{proof}

-\begin{thm} (Uniqueness of CY structure) If a bundle $H-M\ra X$ admits a CY structure, it is unique up to scalar multiple, and is $G$-invariant. \end{thm} \begin{proof} Let $\omega_1$, $\omega_2$ be two CY structures on $M$.
+\begin{thm} (Uniqueness of CY structure) If a bundle $H-M\ra X$ admits a CY structure, it is unique up to scalar multiple. \end{thm} \begin{proof} Let $\omega_1$, $\omega_2$ be two CY structures on $M$.
 By the preceding corollary again, we can normalize them by a constant so that

 viewed as forms on $M\times\C$.
 Since ${\partial\over\partial\zeta}$ is a global vector field on $M\times\C$ (with no component on the $M$ side), we can apply $\iota_{\partial\over\partial\zeta}$ to eqn. \ref{e1} and get